 St. Sebastian, pray for me,

-Forgiving all who
+You forgave all who

-"Know not what they do".
+Knew not what they did.

 © 2010 by E.D.
 Ridgell